-1.1 Min. setbacks
+1.1 Minimum setbacks

 All minimum setbacks must be as shown on the Building Envelope Plan contained within the Memorandum of Common Provisions (MCP) provided by Stockland in your contract of sale.
+This will include a garage set back of 5.5 metres from the front boundary of the lot.

-1.2 Service connections
+1.2 Service Connections